Prakash82x/PowerShell/TerminalService/readme.md

 I have created a Script which can be used to query the remaining days of grace period and extend/reset it to next 120 days in case needed.

+Note: You will have to restart following services for the reset to come into effect.

+    Remote Desktop Configuration Properties
+    Remote Desktop Services

+ As soon as these services are restarted all the active sessions will be disconnected (Not logged off), Wait for a minute and reconnect again.